3 Epic Colorado Backpacking Trips

 Recommended Day by Day Itinerary

-Today you’ll climb the third pass, Trail Rider Pass (12,400 feet).
+Today you’ll climb the third pass, Trail Rider Pass (12,400 feet.)
 This one is not as difficult as the first two days of hiking, but the views are every bit as great!
 Descend from the pass to Snowmass Lake, which is a great spot for lunch.
-Continue on and set up camp near a pristine creek a couple miles past the lake.
+Continue on and set up camp near a pristine creek a couple of miles past the lake.

 There are no permits required to do a backpacking trip in this area.